snackabra/docs/source/overview.rst

 that point, we can overwrite the object per policy, and re-encrypt with the provided key information, such that any future access using the dishonest or manipulated object name will not yield the original, but just the take-down notice.
+In other words: the design deliberately allows for the party operating the server to enforce their content policy, but does not allow them to pre-emptively scan or review any content.

 Another scenario is that a user shares with themselves, or in some other manner uses the service as a strongly encrypted storage, and